 Ten years ago, you probably didn’t know everything about tiny houses.

-You see, a decade ago there weren’t shows about tiny homes, no mainstream crusaders for micro living.
+You see, a decade ago there weren’t shows about tiny houses, no mainstream crusaders for micro living.
 There wasn’t any Tiny House Hunters binge-watching because there wasn’t a show about people searching for small houses.

-Fast forward to the present day – micro homes are a beloved movement among homeowners old and young who are looking for alternatives to the “bigger is better” movement that’s long held its grip on American homeowners.
+Fast forward to the present day – micro homes are a beloved movement among homeowners old and young who are looking for alternatives to the “bigger is better” movement that’s long-held its grip on American homeowners.